EtiennePasteur/discordlfm/README.md

 # Last FM -> Discord status scrobbling

-Sets your "game" to the last, or currently playing song played on your last.fm
+Sets your listening status to the last, or currently playing song played on your last.fm

 ### !Important!